 Competitive rates: We’ve ditched commissions, developed relationships with a range of reputable investors, and streamlined clunky processes—all so we can pass the savings on to you.

-No lender fees: With most mortgage lenders, closing fees are full of lender fees and third-party fees.
-Better Mortgage does not charge lender fees, so there are no loan officer commissions, lender origination fees, application fees, or underwriting fees.
+No unnecessary fees: With most mortgage lenders, closing costs are full of unnecessary fees.
+Better Mortgage does not charge loan officer commissions, application fees, or underwriting fees.
 This saves you money, both at closing and over the life of your loan.

 Low third-party fees: We’ve set up our own appraisal panels in many competitive markets with an average turnaround time of 5 days.
 When “surge pricing” is necessary to complete an appraisal even faster (anywhere from $550–$1,500 for a 2, 3, or 5-day turnaround time), we absorb those costs to make sure you’ll never be charged more than $550.
 If your appraisal ends up costing less than $550, we’ll refund you the difference at closing.